-I am proud to be part of the core freelance team at Mid Pennine Arts in Burnley and over recent years have worked as both creative producer and artist on a number of projects.
+Over several years I was part of the core freelance team at Mid Pennine Arts in Burnley working as both a creative producer and artist on a number of projects.

 Cath is an essential part of the MPA team.
 She has worked on a diverse range of our projects as a Creative Producer, Project Manager and artist and to all tasks brings a high level of skill, experience and enthusiasm.
 Her work rate would put many to shame!
 Whatever role Cath has on an MPA project we know that we can trust her to achieve great results.
 Apart from that Cath is a great team member, supportive to others and knowing when to step in and help, or step back and let people with lesser experience learn.
 These attributes also make her an ideal person to work with volunteers, community members and young people.
 We could say more about how fabulous she is, but her head is probably big enough already from reading this!